EranAAA/schedule-your-day-forntend/README.md

 ## Lessons Learned

 I learned how to implement experiment advanced features such as PWA notification, also learnd to implement notification with firebase.
-Working with complex MongoDB DB.
+Working with complex database on MongoDB, user authentication.

 ## Demo